Peliha-ip/Shellfish-Reigns/README.md

 - Crab claw extends block reach
 - Lobster claw extends attack reach
 - Combining a crab claw and a lobster claw with sticks gives the player the crustacean staff that extends both
-- Perfume repels creepers, undead mobs, spiders, cave spiders, silverfish and wardens
+- Perfume repels creepers, undead mobs, spiders, cave spiders, and silverfish
-- Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, dolphins, pakiceti, sniffers, ocelots, and mantis shrimps
+- Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, dolphins, pakiceti, sniffers, ocelots,seagulls, flamingos, and mantis shrimps
+- Perfume is forbidden in the deep dark and ancient cities as they're an immediate trigger to the warden
 - Pakiceti show interests towards whales and dolphins
 - Cold ocean ruins can have pakicetus husks in suspicious gravel
-- Seagulls would pick up some items like spider eyes or rotten flesh on beaches.
+- Seagulls would pick up some items like spider eyes or rotten flesh on beaches
+- Flamingos can be dyed since they're white by default and turn pink when eating shrimp.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)